You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 They just can't let it go.

-Three days in a row here that we've had all woe is us uh what white democrats, uh a large number of them won't vote for Obama because he's he's black.
+The three days in a row here that we've had, oh, woe is us, white Democrats, a large number of them won't vote for Obama because he's black.

-And then Jesse Washington writing in the Associated Press.
+And then Jesse Washington writing in the Associated Press, get this.

 Spurred by the presidential candidacy of Barack Obama, we are finally, inevitably, talking about race.

-We're having a full conversation about race that this country has never ever had before.
+We're having a full conversation about race that this country has never, ever had before, which is absurd.

 They're obsessed with it, and they're obsessed with it because it's hurting them.

-Well, we've got here a little A-B side-by-side comparison to show you the similarity in philosophy and beliefs of Mahmud Ahmadini Zad of uh Iran and the Democrat presidential nominee, Barack Hussein Obama.
+What we've got here, a little A-B side-by-side comparison to show you the similarity in philosophy and beliefs of Mahmoud Ahmadinezad of Iran and the Democrat presidential nominee, Barack Hussein Obama.

-Now, there's not much difference in these two guys, except one of them speaks Iranian and therefore uh need a translator.
+Now, there's not much difference on these two guys, except one of them speaks Iranian and therefore need a translator.

 Iraq is now occupied six years later.

-Iraq was attacked under the false pretext of uncovering weapons of mass destruction.
+Iraq was attacked under the false pretext of uncovering weapons of mass destruction and overthrowing a dictator.

 Here's Obama basically saying the same thing.